b1g-b33f/Web-app/Beginner Resources.md

 Practicing your craft is a must.
 Bug bounty or setting up your own labs are great options, but I must mention [Hack The Box](https://www.hackthebox.com/) and [TryHackMe](https://tryhackme.com) I prefer Hack The Box but both are great.
 TryHackMe also just released a web app pentesting path, but I've left it off the list until I can actually review it.

 The pathway I laid out above is just a suggestion for someone caught up in analysis paralysis.
 The rest of the resources laid out here will be things that I have found useful and you can pick and choose at your own discretion.
-Another thing to consider is that networking is very helpful for finding gainful employment (people not TCP/IP).
+Another thing to consider is that networking is very helpful for finding gainful employment (people networking not TCP/IP).
 LinkedIn, Discord, and local meetups/conventions can help in this aspect but it's up to you to play well with others.

 ## Web app pentesting training Material